cdk8s-team/cdk8s/docs/plus/cronjob.md

   * Allow
   * Forbid
   * Replace
-  If it is not set, the default value is Allow.
+  If it is not set, the default value is Forbid.

   ```typescript
   const backupCronJob = new k8splus.CronJob(this, 'BackupCronJob', {